HateMondays360/PillDispenser/README.md

 Additionally, an Alexa Skill was created where the user can ask when the pills will be dispensed and Alexa will respond accordingly.

 Physical Components used were:
-  3 Continuous rotation Servos
+  3 Continuous rotation Servos,
-  1 180 degree Servo
+  1 180 degree Servo,
-  A Neopixel Light Strip
+  A Neopixel Light Strip,
-  Sparkfun Redboard
+  Sparkfun Redboard,
-  Protoboard
+  Protoboard,
-  Arduino Micro
+  Arduino Micro,
-  Raspberry Pi 3
+  Raspberry Pi 3,
-  2.8" GPIO Controlled Touch Scrren for the Raspberry Pi Water Balloon Valve
+  2.8" GPIO Controlled Touch Scrren for the Raspberry Pi, Water Balloon Valve,
-  Wood
+  Wood,
-  Hotglue
+  Hotglue,
-  Stain (Dark Chestnut)
+  Stain (Dark Chestnut),
-  Velcro
+  Velcro,
-  Acrylic Strips
+  Acrylic Strips,
-  Wire
+  Wire,

 In terms of Software...
   All the above code was used and implemented onto the Raspberry Pi.
 A tunneling service known as pagekite was used to host both the doctor   end of the dispenserServer.py and the AlexaSkill.py.
 Additional libraries include datetime, time, serial, flask, flask-ask, requests, and   Beautiful Soup.